wunderbrick/one-time-pad-guide/README.md

 # one-time-pad-guide
-Short guide on writing a one
+Short guide on writing a one-time pad.